slzhffktm/go-auth-token/README.md

 }
 ```

-For asymmetric SigningMethod, you need to provide PrivateKey and PublicKey instead of SecretKey.
+For asymmetric SigningMethod (e.g. SigningMethodEdDSA), you need to provide PrivateKey and PublicKey instead of SecretKey.

 ```go
 package main